Quantum-like product states constructed from classical networks

 \begin{Definition} (Cartesian product of graphs) $G \Box H$ is defined on the Cartesian product of vertex sets, $V(G) \times V(H)$.
 Let $\{u, v, \dots\} \in V(G)$ and $\{x, y \dots\} \in V(H)$.
 Let $E(G)$ and $E(H)$ be the set of edges in $G$ and $H$ respectively.
 The edge set of the product graph $G \Box H$ is defined with respect to all edges in $G$ and all edges in $H$ as follows.
 We have an edge in $G \Box H$ when

 \end{Definition}

 Some properties of the product might be useful.
 The Cartesian product of graphs $G \Box H$ is connected if and only if both $G$ and $H$ are connected.
-The Cartesian product of graphs is associative, i.e., for three graphs $G$, $H$ and $K$, $(G\Box H)\Box K \cong G\Box (H \Box K)$, where $\cong$ denotes an equivalence after index relabeling.
+The Cartesian product of graphs is associative, i.e., for three graphs $G$, $H$ and $K$, $(G\Box H)\Box K \cong G\Box (H \Box K)$, where $\cong$ denotes an equivalence after index relabeling (i.e. an isomorphism).

 Thus, we have an explicit mapping from the usual product basis of the Bell states to the basis graphs $G_{a1}$ and $G_{a2}$ of QL bit A and $G_{b1}$ and $G_{b2}$ of QL bit B as follows: \begin{Proposition}